Building Joomla components, the easy way

-Joomla is our Content Management System (CMS) of choice at Infused Design.
+At time of writing we are using Joomla as our Content Management System (CMS) at Infused Design.
 It’s simple to set up and customise, and is easy for our clients to get a handle on updating their own content.
 There is also a large array of add-ons, known as extensions, which enhance the core functionality and provide additional features such as contact forms, galleries and even full online shops.

 Behind the scenes of Joomla 1.5 is a huge framework that covers all the aspects of displaying content, including component, module, plugin and database handlers.
 This can be a bit daunting at first, but fortunately there are some shortcuts.
 This article looks at creating custom Joomla components quickly and easily by bypassing most of the official framework.

 A Joomla component essentially allows you to use custom PHP code on any page.
 At their core, they consist of just a PHP script and XML file.
 The XML file, also known as a “manifest” file, contains meta-information about the component, including its name, author and installation instructions.

 It’s easy to create a skeleton component that you can install and then develop in place.
 First, create an XML file named